pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 Then, once our data model is ready, our computation layer could take advantage of it and generate insights according to the data it reflects, data that relates to a larger scope (a day) than the 10 minute intervals during which we received individual data points.

-Please notice that I said “could take advantage of” and not “should” or “would”.
+Please notice that I said “**could** take advantage of” and not “should” or “would”.

 There is no definitive rule here; it could very well be that the data model is used directly by your systems analysts.

-If you would like to see for yourself how a storage layer can be implemented, using Apache Cassandra, take a look [at the Pluralsight tutorial mentioned before](https://app.pluralsight.com/player?course=building-enterprise-distributed-online-analytics-platform&author=kobi-hikri&name=building-enterprise-distributed-online-analytics-platform-m4&clip=0&mode=live).
+If you would like to see for yourself how a storage layer can be implemented, using [Apache Cassandra](http://cassandra.apache.org/), take a look [here](https://app.pluralsight.com/player?course=building-enterprise-distributed-online-analytics-platform&author=kobi-hikri&name=building-enterprise-distributed-online-analytics-platform-m4&clip=0&mode=live).

 # “Offline” and Complementary “Online” Analytics
 ## The Insights engine